Can more than one investigator from an institution apply?

 How does current non RO1 funding affect award decisions?

 The Kimmel Awards are intended as bridge funding for those who have not yet secured an RO1.
 We fully expect that successful applicants may already have research funds in the range of $100-200k per year.
 Those with various grants totaling well over $250k per year may be deemed well-funded by the Board even if they do not yet hold an RO1.
 Occasionally exceptions may be considered for applicants who are well funded for non-cancer related research, but poorly funded for new endeavors related to cancer.
-Within budget justification, please be sure to include all grants currently awarded, yearly amount, date grant commenced and ends and percent effort.
+Within budget justification, please be sure to include all grants currently awarded, yearly amount, date grant commenced and ended and percent effort.
 Also indicate pending funding and whether RO1 application has been filed.
-If an application is awarded, we do then allow the Kimmel Scholar to subsequently apply for other funding, including RO1 and Scholar Awards, during the tenure of Kimmel Foundation funding.

 What are the restrictions regarding other Scholar Awards?

-Awardees must not receive funding simultaneously from similar scholar awards, but may have funding from training grants (ASCO, AACR, etc.) or career development awards.
-Applicants with a prior scholar award may apply if that funding will cease before the Kimmel Scholar Award begins on July 1, 2013.
+Awardees must not receive funding simultaneously from similar scholar awards, but may have funding from training grants (ASCO, AACR, etc.).
+Applicants with a prior scholar award may apply if that funding will cease before the Kimmel Scholar Award begins on July 1, 2010.

 Occasionally, those holding a scholar award from a non-cancer related Foundation will be eligible, as long as the work supported does not primarily overlap with the cancer research described.
 Questions regarding eligibility based on level of current funding should be addressed to Dr. Cohen at firstname.lastname@example.org.